byrne22/mylibrary/README.md

 **Description**

-This is an an online library catalogue with a collection of available books,that provides for the usr to views description and author and add the ones they liketo their favorites lists.
+This is an an online library catalogue with a collection of available books,that provides for the usr to views description and author and add the ones they like to their favorites lists.

 Go Back to the top